Air Fryer Chicken Nuggets

 Table of Contents

-Why this recipe works
+Why I love this recipe

-- Less clean up.
+- Less cleanup.
 You’ll only need a few bowls to coat the chicken in batter and your air fryer basket.
 No messy deep fryer is needed.

 - Perfectly crisp and juicy.
 The air fryer creates a perfect balance of crispy coating without drying out the chicken.
 The texture is extra juicy in the middle, which is what we all want!